pwndoc/pwndoc/docs/docxtemplate.md

 {date_start | convertDate: 'full'} -> Thursday, October 29, 2020
 >```

+### formatDate

+format date gives you more control on how to display a date.
+It provides a set of placeholder that can be used for formatting a date value:

+%YY   - year (2 digits)
+%YYYY - year (4 digits)
+%M    - month
+%MM   - month (2 digits always)
+%m    - english month description
+%D    - day,
+%DD   - day (2 digits always)
+%w    - english day of week
+%W    - day of week (number)

+You can supply as a parameter a string with the format you want.
+The placeholder will be replaced by the respective values.

+> Use in template document
+// Example with {date_start: '2020-10-29'}
+{date_start | formatDate: '%MM/%DD/%YYYY'} -> 10/29/2020
+{date_start | formatDate: '%w, %m %DD, %YYYY'} -> Thursday, October 29, 2020
+>```

 ### convertDateLocale

 Convert Date to proper format using locale.
 Must be used on values with date format.